Ukrainian airplane crashes near Iran's capital, killing 176

 A number of 737-800 aircraft have been involved in deadly accidents over the years.
 In March 2016, a FlyDubai 737-800 from Dubai crashed while trying to land at Rostov-on-Don airport in Russia, killing 62 onboard.
 Another 737-800 flight from Dubai, operated by Air India Express, crashed in May 2010 while trying to land in Mangalore, India, killing more than 150 onboard.

-Chicago-based Boeing Co was "aware of the media reports out of Iran and we are gathering more information", spokesman Michael Friedman told The Associated Press.
+Chicago-based Boeing Co was "aware of the media reports out of Iran and we are gathering more information", spokesman Michael Friedman told the AP.
 Boeing, like other airline manufacturers, typically assists in crash investigations.
 However, that effort in this case could be affected by the US sanctions campaign in place on Iran since President Donald Trump unilaterally withdrew from Tehran's nuclear deal with world powers in May 2018.

 Both Airbus and Boeing had been in line to sell billions of dollars of aircraft to Iran over the deal, which saw Tehran limit its enrichment of uranium in exchange for the lifting of economic sanctions.
 But Trump's decision halted the sales.
 Under decades of international sanctions, Iran's commercial passenger aircraft fleet has aged, with air accidents occurring regularly for domestic carriers in recent years, resulting in hundreds of casualties.
 (AP) SCY